How to perfect your practice

 My experience as a pianist and a piano tutor made me realize two facts.
 First, most students don't know how to practice well so they need teachers' guidance on this.
-Second, efficiency of practice is much more important than its length so tutors should spend more time explaining this to their students and teaching them efficient practice methods.
+Second, efficiency of practice is much more important than its length so instructors should spend more time explaining this to their students and teaching them efficient practice methods.
 I've already written a post on that topic a while ago but after last two months spent at my new job in music college I decided to come back to this subject and approach it in a more substantial, compact and simple way.
 I've tried to sum up all my thoughts in a few-point guide list, which I hope will be of help to anybody who's learning to play an instrument.

 1. Make a plan

 It's not a good habit to sit down at an instrument without a plan for your practice.
 To achieve the best results set 2-3 goals a day, not more.
 It can be reading one movement, memorizing a part of a piece or perfecting its section.
 Try and save the for-fun playthrough only for bad days when you're tired or distracted.

 Our brain has a few ways of learning skills.
 When we play an instrument three basic kinds of memory get involved: the muscle, the space and the intellectual ones.
 If you practice absentmindedly your body is going to code movements of your hands but this is insufficient if you want to really learn a piece well.
 That's why it's essential to stay focused and: